crywang/face-forgery-detection/README.md

 # face-forgery-detection

-This is the official code for the core two-stream model from **Generalizing Face Forgery Detection with High-frequency Features (CVPR 2021)**.
+This is the author's personnal implementaion of the core two-stream model from **Generalizing Face Forgery Detection with High-frequency Features (CVPR 2021)**.

 For more details, please refer to the original [[paper](https://arxiv.org/abs/2103.12376)].